valcubeto/Vega/src/backend/jvm/README.md

-Sunny for the Java Virtual Machine.
+Vega for the Java Virtual Machine.